udoprog/OxidizeBot/README.md

 #### `!admin` command

-* `!admin version` - Responds with the current version of the setmod-bot package.
+* `!admin version` - Responds with the current version of Oxidize Bot package.
 * `!admin refresh-mods` - Refresh the set of moderators in the bot.
 This is required if someone is modded or unmodded while the bot is running.
 * `!admin settings <key>` - Read the value of a setting.
 * `!admin settings <key> <value>` - Write the value of a setting.